royorel/Lifespan_Age_Transformation_Synthesis/README.md

 ## Pre-Requisits
 You must have a **GPU with CUDA support** in order to run the code.

-This code requires **PyTorch** to be installed, please go to [Pytorch.org](https://pytorch.org/) for installation info.<br>
+This code requires **PyTorch** and **torchvision** to be installed, please go to [Pytorch.org](https://pytorch.org/) for installation info.<br>
-We tested our code on PyTorch 1.4.0, but the code should run on any PyTorch version above 1.0.0.
+We tested our code on PyTorch 1.4.0 and torchvision 0.5.0, but the code should run on any PyTorch version above 1.0.0, and any torchvision version above 0.4.0.

 Overall, the following python packages should be installed:
-1. torch (PyTorch)
+1. opencv-python
-2. torchvision
+2. visdom
-3. opencv-python
+3. dominate
-4. visdom
+4. numpy
-5. dominate
+5. pillow
-6. numpy
+6. unidecode
-7. pillow
-8. ntpath

 If any of these packages are not installed on your computer, you can install them using the supplied `requirements.txt` file:<br>
 ```pip install -r requirements.txt```